calgo-lab/green-db/landing-page/landing_page/landing-page.md

 ::: div.row
 :::: column.weight=5

 GreenDB is a publicly available database of sustainable products, scraped from European online shops on a weekly basis.
 As proxy for the products’ sustainability, it relies on sustainability labels, which are evaluated by experts.
-The GreenDB schema extends the well-known schema.org Product definition and can be readily integrated into existing product catalogs to improve sustainability information available for search and recommendation experiences.
+The GreenDB schema extends the well-known schema.org Product definition and is compatible with standardized fine grained product taxonomies such as [GS1](https://gpc-browser.gs1.org){.link}.

 :::: column.weight=3 div.stats content.name=stats